CoryG89/coryg89.github.com/_posts/2013-08-13-how-to-create-your-own-chrome-extensions.md

 `manifest.json`.
 The manifest declares the name, version, permissions, configuration options, and other meta data associated with the extension.
-Manifest version 1 was deprecated in Chrome 18 and support will be phased out according to this schedule.
+Manifest version 1 was deprecated in Chrome 18 and support will be phased out according to this [schedule][man-schedule].
 If you are using an older extensions manifest as a guide you will want to make sure it includes the entry `"manifest_version": 2`.

-Google published a list of all fields supported in manifest version 2.
+Google has published a list of all the
+[fields supported in manifest version 2.][manifest-files].

 #### Background Pages